 How To Teach A Dog To Play Puzzle Games Alone – Step By Step

-- Take a 12 Cups Iron Nonstick Cupcake/muffin baking tray plus a few treats and a few tennis balls
+- Take a 12 Cups Iron Nonstick Cupcake/muffin baking tray, a few treats, and a few tennis balls.

-- Fill a few holes (start by filling seven holes, then later reduce the number) with its favorite dog treat
+- Fill a few holes (start by filling seven gaps, then later reduce the number) with its favorite dog treat.

 - Cover all the holes with the tennis balls

-- Let him/her struggle by itself and learn during the process
+- Let them struggle by themselves and learn during the process

-Note: This is an exciting game that can occupy even the hyper dog breeds.
+Note: This exciting game can occupy even hyper dog breeds.
 You can find many DIY guides that will help you in case you want to increase the game challenge.

 If you do not have a muffin baking tray, you can use an ice cube tray and smaller plastic balls (1.57-inch plastic balls)

 If you are looking for a fun-filled game for your puppy/smaller dog to play alone, the plastic cup/puzzle game is an ideal choice.

 This dog puzzle game is uncomplicated and extremely easy to understand.
 You can use old plastic cones or old plastic cups, plus treats to help stimulate your dog.

 How To Teach A Dog To Play Cups Puzzle Game Alone – Step By Step